POeticPotatoes/Notes/AB1501_marketing/1_introduction_to_marketing.md

 A well-set price level could influence customers' levels of **value and satisfaction**.
 Customers also carry with them **personal views or perceptions** of value that a marketer would want to cater to.

-Marketers aim to achieve **superior market value** even in a crowded marketplace that differentiates their product from others in the views of the customer.
+Marketers aim to achieve **superior market value** even in a crowded marketplace that differentiates their product from others in the views of the customer, hence achieving **superior customer value**.

+> **Cost Beyond Financial Cost**
+> **Financial cost** is the monetary cost of purchasing an item.
+Other costs could include effort and time required to acquire the product, or **psychological cost** in switching from one product to another.

 ## Company and Marketing Strategy
 This course focuses on **Business unit, product and market level**.